postrv/rust-revision/Docs/HashMaps and BTreeMaps.md

 scores.entry(String::from("Yellow")).or_insert(50); // Second value entered with `entry` keyword if not already present scores.entry(String::from("Blue")).or_insert(50); // Will not insert the value 50 because the value 10 is already present for the key "Blue"

-println!("{:?}", scores); // uses the ? operator in combinaton with the Debug trait on the underlying struct to print where the number of returned values is not known
+println!("{:?}", scores); // uses the ? operator in combination with the Debug trait on the underlying struct to print where the number of returned values is not known
 ```

 If we want to update a value based on the old value (e.g. increment it) we can do the following: